status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node.md

      --rpc                     Enable the JSON-RPC server.
      --rpc-port                HTTP port for the JSON-RPC service.
      --rpc-address             Listening address of the RPC server.
+     --in-process-validators   Disable the push model (the beacon node tells a signing process with the private keys of the validators what to sign and when) and load the validators in the beacon node itself.
      --dump                    Write SSZ dumps of blocks, attestations and states to data dir.

 Available sub-commands: